The extended AIA and super deduction – use now to avoid reducing rates

 For farm businesses that are planning investment in new plant and equipment, the incentives offered through current tax reliefs have rarely been greater, but at a time of significantly increasing costs, difficulties with budgeting and farm forecasts being thrown into disarray.

-For example, the ‘super deduction’, which allows companies to claim 130% relief on the acquisition of certain new plant and machinery, runs to the end March 2023.
+The ‘super deduction’, which allows companies to claim 130% relief on the acquisition of certain new plant and machinery, runs to the end March 2023.
 This means that for every £100,000 invested in qualifying assets, the business will receive a £130,000 deduction against its taxable profits in the year of acquisition.

-And the Annual Investment Allowance (AIA), which has also been extended through to 31 March 2023, means that expenditure by sole traders, partners and companies on qualifying plant and machinery up to £1 million provides a 100% deduction for tax purposes.
+The Annual Investment Allowance (AIA), which has also been extended through to 31 March 2023, means that expenditure by sole traders, partners and companies on qualifying plant and machinery up to £1 million provides a 100% deduction for tax purposes.

 But the clock is ticking to take advantage of these reliefs.